markcru/glean-google-sheet-function/README.md

 This will return a formatted executive summary for the specified Jira ticket.

 ## Security Notes
-- The API key is stored securely in script properties and is not exposed in the code.
+- The Glean Chat API key is stored securely in script properties and is not exposed in the code.
 - Ensure you do not share your API key or expose it in public repositories.

 ## Customization & Extensibility